 Dr. Ming Li earned his PhD from Binghamton University (SUNY) and received postdoctoral training at Alpert Medical School of Brown University.
 After a two-year NIH-funded fellowship, he was promoted to Assistant Professor (Research) of Medicine.
 Combining large-scale proteomic screens and systemic molecular dissections, his research revealed new aspects of regulatory effects of extracellular vesicles in various settings and identified SLBP as a novel HIV-1 restriction factor.

 Cheruiyot, C., Myall, J., Pataki, Z., Ramratnam, B. and Li, M.* Proteomic Characterization of Exosomes from HIV-1 Infected Cells.
-In revision at Journal of Visualized Experiments
+In press at Journal of Visualized Experiments

 Li M.*, Liu, T., Monnig, M., Isabella, N., Hogan, G., Williams, R., Park, S., Mayer, P., Monti, P., Kahler, C. and Ramratnam, B. Mediator of RNA polymerase II transcription subunit 6 is an alcohol-associated HIV-1 host factor.
 Submitted to Retrovirology.